ayushbatra/ayushbatra.github.io/_posts/2023-01-01-insurance.md

 $$E[money] = \frac{1}{2}\cdot -1 * 6 Million + \frac{1}{2} \cdot 4 Million = -1 Million$$

 Why would Alex participate in this deal if he knows that he is losing money?
-It is because he is not trying to maximize expected amount of money, he is trying to maximize another attribute - let's call it utility - that expresses the value this money brings to his life.
+It is because he is not trying to maximize the expected amount of money, he is trying to maximize another attribute - let's call it utility - that expresses the value this money brings to his life.

 <img src="/assets/Law_of_Dim_Mar_U.png" alt="Law of Diminishing Marginal Utility" width="700"/>